No Call To Action (CTA) settings found. Please configure it

 Additionally, Michelle is married with one child.
 She enjoys spending time with family and friends.
 She enjoys running, traveling, and good food.
 Michelle is only offering telehealth appointments.

-Michelle accepts BCBS, Wellcare, and Self-pay
+Michelle accepts self-pay, BCBS, Aetna, UHC, and Wellcare Medicaid insurances

 336-223-4812 [email protected]

-am Alisha Miller, LCMHC, Clinical Director
+am Alisha Miller-Glasgow, LCMHC, Clinical Director

-Alisha Miller, LCMHC graduated with her master's degree in Clinical Mental Health Counseling from the University of North Carolina at Greensboro in 2017.
+Alisha graduated with her master's degree in Clinical Mental Health Counseling from the University of North Carolina at Greensboro in 2017.
 She also holds a bachelor's degree in Elementary Education from the University of North Carolina at Charlotte and taught in the public school system for four years before becoming a therapist.
 Alisha has worked in a private practice setting, non-profit agencies, and as a director of the counseling training clinic at UNCG.
 These clinical experiences have afforded her extensive clinical knowledge of sitting alongside families, couples, and individuals who are experiencing anxiety and depressive symptoms, struggles in schools and relationships, family roles, and creating a safe space for all clients to explore who they are and how to not only survive throughout this life, but thrive.
 She has extensive experience with ages 13-18, and has a driving passion for assisting tweens and teens to feel safe and confident in a world that can make it hard to cope in healthy and rational ways.
 She meets her clients where they are and believes in collaborating with them using an integrative, client based, trauma informed approach to grant you the safe space you deserve!

 Alisha specializes in assisting her clients move through and find better coping skills for anxiety, depression, self injurious behaviors, friendships and family conflict, as well as identity, life transitions, and faith based struggles.
 She has specific experience working with the student population in time and stress management, interpersonal relationships, and safe and consenting intimate partner psycho-education.
 Let’s work collaboratively, with self compassion, empathy, and evidence based approaches to meet the goals we set together.
 Alisha is also our Clinical Director for our therapists who offer telehealth sessions to their clients.